aaronbloomfield/nws/hws/arp/index.md

 #### MITM ARP spoofer

 Next we are going to execute the MITM (in-the-middle) attack via an ARP spoof; this is [as shown in the slides as well](../../slides/link-layer.html#/mitmarp).
-We are going to ARP spoof *metsploit* via *outer1*.
+We are going to ARP spoof *metasploit* via *outer1*.

 <img src='../../docker/network_compact_for_arp_normal_metasploit.svg' style="width:400px">
 <br clear='all'>